Couple or Family Charts

 Once the appointment is concluded and you have either accepted payment or started a note, the client account will be billed for the service accordingly.

-Create clients, group, schedule, complete notes, and bill both partners or family members, or just one (and mark the other as yes/attended & no fee).
+Create a client profile, complete note, & bill for both partners or family members, or just one (and mark the other as yes/attended & no fee).

 1. Add each member as an individual client